torrentkino/dnsblock/README.md

 	$ tail -f /var/log/messages
 	$ journalctl -b -f

+## FILES

+dnsblock tries to read /etc/dnsblock and $HOME/.dnsblock in that particular order.
+Both files get parsed if they exist.

 ## CHROMIUM NOTES

 chromium seems to use its own DNS resolver and bypasses the DNS resolver of your operating system.
 You can disable this behaviour by surfing to *chrome://flags/*.
 Disable the *experimental asynchronous DNS client*.